 Right to retirement pension information

-Pension funds must provide their participants with adequate and appropriatespecial information concerning their pension, so that they know what to expect upon retirement.
+Pension funds must provide their participants with adequate and appropriate information concerning their pension, so that they know what to expect upon retirement.
 This information must also clearly show the financial implications of any choices participants may make or of any changes that may occur in their personal situation.
 The information is provided by your pension fund through Mijnpensioenoverzicht.nl (in Dutch).